perlamohan/aurora-restore-04292025/testing/console_testing_guide.md

 2. **Verify IAM Permissions**: Ensure the Lambda execution role has the necessary permissions for all AWS services it interacts with.

-3. **Check SSM Parameters**: Verify that all required SSM parameters are correctly configured.
+3. **Check SSM Parameters**: Verify that all required SSM parameters are correctly configured, especially the VPC, subnet, and security group parameters.

 4. **Validate Secrets**: Ensure the Secrets Manager secret containing database credentials is properly set up.

 5. **Network Connectivity**: For cross-account operations, verify that the necessary network connectivity and permissions are in place.

 6. **KMS Key Sharing**: For snapshot copying between accounts, ensure KMS keys are properly shared.

+7. **VPC Configuration**: Ensure the target VPC has the necessary configuration for Aurora, including:
+   - Proper DNS settings
+   - Sufficient IP address space
+   - Appropriate route tables
+   - Network ACLs that allow Aurora traffic

 ## Testing in a Development Environment